-At Me Va Me Kitchen Express, we know you don’t just push a button for quality, especially when cooking.
+At me va me east mediterranean, we know you don’t just push a button for quality, especially when cooking.
 Every day, you have to be committed to and enjoy creating the kind of healthy, tasty food that brings people back for more.

 Of course, good ingredients and proven recipes are essential.
 But that’s still not enough.
 Equally important is a passion for excellence and pride in what you do.
 For food, it means respecting all the steps that go into making genuine, satisfying and nutritional dishes.
 That’s what we do.
 Here’s a glimpse of how we do it for each of our signature dishes.